opengovfoundation/hr-manual/README.md

 # hr-manual
-## Human Resources Policy Manual for reuse
+## Human Resources Documents for reuse

-This is the policy manual we're using at The OpenGov Foundation, created by ourselves with our laywers.
-We are releasing it here under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/), so that everyone can take it and reuse it.
+This is a series of documents we're using at the The OpenGov Foundation, created by ourselves with our laywers.
+We are releasing these here under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/), so that everyone can take it and reuse it.
 Creating a strong human resources policy is an expensive, difficult task for most small organizations.

+There are a variety of documents here which may or may not be relevant to your organization, so feel free to use whichever of these are useful and ignore the rest.

+Included are:

+* [HR Policy Manual](./markdown/manual.md) - The policy manual we're using at OpenGov Foundation, covering benefits, company policies, and more.
+* [Holidays](./markdown/holidays.md) - A full list of the days the organization is officially closed.
+* [Status Messages](./markdown/status-messages.md) - How to write effective daily stand-up or status emails or messages.
+We have every employee send a message to the team every morning.
+We've found these very useful for small, decentralized teams to keep everyone in the loop.
+* [Timesheets](./markdown/timesheets.md) Guide - How to enter time into your timesheet application.
+We use Harvest, but this is general enough to adapt this for any tool - this is process-oriented, not software-oriented.

-Feel free to use this for your organization, and please suggest any changes that you think we should make.
+Please suggest any changes that you think we should make, or contribute your own to the repo!

 ## Disclaimer
 This was created based on United States law, and if you're not in the US the policies here might not be legal wherever you are.